 Sleep well to cope well

 Wang and Yip examined the data on a day-by-day basis.
 They matched up reports on each day with data about the previous night’s sleep.
-This allowed them to see how whether responses seemed to be affected by how much someone had slept.
-They focused on any apparent links between how rested teens were and their ability to deal with racist and ethnically biased events.
+This allowed them to see whether someone’s responses seemed to be affected by how much they had slept.
+The researchers focused on any apparent links between how rested teens were and their ability to deal with racist and ethnically biased events.

 For sleep, the pair focused on how many minutes each person spent awake after initially falling asleep.
 This is an important measure of stress, Wang says.
 For each teen, the researchers tallied up how many minutes they spent awake on a given night.
 Then they compared that number to the individual’s average.
 The average across all participants was 27 minutes of wakefulness per night.